githubkuyaya/LaZassword/README.md

 • Author: kuyaya

-• Firmware support: Should work for all firmwares, but I haven't tested it yet
+• Firmware support: Should work for all firmwares, but I haven't tested it for all yet

 • Target: Windows